 In God we trust, all others show data.

 Designing imaginative figures is the best way to plan for your research.

 Our lab is like a garden, and you have to decide what to grow and how to grow them.

 Writing and editing are two completely different tasks.
 Don't combine them together.

 You certainly need to have a hypothesis to guide your study, but don't fall in love with your hypothesis.
 The hypothesis is for testing, not loving.
 Follow the data and see where it leads you.

-Your reputation is the biggest asset you carry to advance your professional career.
+Your reputation is the most important asset you carry to advance your professional career.